 Cambridge, MA 02139-4307

-Stephen J. Lippard is the Arthur Amos Noyes Professor of Chemistry at the Massachusetts Institute of Technology.
+Stephen J. Lippard is the Arthur Amos Noyes Professor Emeritus of Chemistry at the Massachusetts Institute of Technology.
 His research spans the fields of biological and inorganic chemistry.

 Lippard studies biological interactions involving metal ions, focusing on reactions and physical and structural properties of metal complexes.
 Such complexes can be useful as cancer drugs and as models for the active sites of metalloproteins.
 Metal ions also promote key biological reactions as signaling agents; metal complexes can be employed to sense biological signaling agents.